International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_5_System_Layer/3_5_1_2_ParIS.md

 # Participant Information Service (ParIS)

 From a System Layer view, the internal architecture components and endpoints of a ParIS are very similar to the ones of an IDS Metadata Broker.
-Both need to receive IDS Self-Descriptions, need to persist them and make them available for other IDS Connectors to query them.
+Both need to receive, persist, and make IDS Self-Descriptions available for other IDS Connectors to query them.
 The main difference is the type of Self-Description they manage - Connectors and Resources by the Metadata Brokers and Participants by the ParIS.

 ## Components